OscarMo10/CSCI-4850/README.txt

  		a.
 Test email trigger integrity contraint by filling email field with email without a '@'.
 Fill all other fields with valid values.
 Submit.
 Should see error message.
 Go back to 'create_account.php'.

 		b.
-Test phone number trigger integrity contraint by giving dob field a value not in the form '####-##-##'.
+Test date of birth trigger integrity contraint by giving dob field a value not in the form '####-##-##'.
 Fill all other fields with valid values.
 Submit.
 Should see error message.
 Go back to 'create_account.php'.
 Note: I could not get this trigger to work.
 It will just successfully insert person.

 		c.
 When you successfully create user.
 You will see a confirmation message and a link to the home page.
 Click the link to home page.